AndreKurait/imp_interpreter/README.md

 # imp_interpreter
-Interpreter for enhanced version of IMP (Small Imperative language).
+Interpreter for enhanced version of IMP (Simple Imperative language).

 I have enhansed it with few more operators like subtraction, multiplicatoin etc. Also boolean is just as valid type as integer.
 I have introduced print statement as well.